Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/p/PLUMED/README.md

     comes with GROMACS but is not available separate from GROMACS.

   * As for GROMACS, hugepages support does not work with the AMD compilers.

+### 2.7.4 and 2.8.0 for CPE 21.12

+  * Trivial adaptations of the EasyConfigs for 21.08.

+  * Did not go exclusively for 2.8.0 as this version is very new and hence may still have problems.